Frank-JJ/DMA4MPSoC/README.md

 ## PS for robotics use-case

 The robotics use-case consists of controlling a 2-DOF robotic arm to align a screwdriver to a screw head.
 Two motors are used, with the first rotating the entire arm, and the second rotating the screwdriver.
-A camera mounted near the end of the the arm is used for monitoring and detecting the screws.
+A camera mounted near the end of the arm is used for monitoring and detecting the screws.

 The CNN accelerated in the PL, is used for detecting one of four simplified screw types based on their heads.
 Three ROS 2 nodes are deployed on the PS, for obtaining images, interfacing with CNN, and controlling motors.

 Code for the ROS 2 nodes can be found in the `Userspace\src\screw_it` folder.

-Test files for this project are also made availble.
-One for the implementation using DMA, and one with AXI-Lite for comparison.
+Test files for this project are also made available, one for the implementation using DMA, and one with AXI-Lite for comparison.
 The files are `Userspace/src/screw_it/src/CNN_interface_test.cpp` and `Userspace/src/screw_it/src/CNN_axi_interface_test.cpp` respectively.

 # MPSoC4Drones